 You are not logged in.
 Log in here to use member services.

-Geographical Research is published quarterly by Wiley-Blackwell on behalf of the Institute of Australian Geographers, through Editors appointed by the Council of the Institute.
+The journal is published quarterly by Wiley on behalf of the Institute of Australian Geographers, and is managed by Editors appointed by the Council of the Institute.

 For instructions for authors, contents, subscription and all other information, visit:

 Please note that all submissions to Geographical Research are handled online through ScholarOne, accessible via the link above.
 Accepted articles are published online in Early View, which is available through your library’s electronic subscription.
 This service enables articles to be downloaded and circulated quickly after they are received in final form.

 RSS feeds are available for Geographical Research.
 The RSS feeds contain the information about Geographical Research’s recent published papers such as title, author and abstract and will be automatically updated when a new paper comes out.
 You can sign up for RSS feeds or just view the latest RSS feed at: